Old Forge, Lackawanna County, Pennsylvania: Pizza

 Immigrants from Italy arrived in the early 1900s to work in the coal mines.
 Bob Mulkerin, the mayor of the town, explained that the immigration mostly came from Felitto, a mountain town in the Cilento National Park near Salerno.
 The Italian immigrants were treated poorly and often the subject of discrimination during this time period.
 Italian miners could take the pizza down into the mines for lunch and enjoy it cold.
 Old Forge style pizza was made popular by Nonna Ghigiarelli, who made it for regulars of her and her husband’s bar back in 1926.
 The 1960s saw the Butler Silk Mill and the Maxson Corp. close.
 The Gabriel Sporting Goods Company moved into a portion of the Maxson plant.
 Brooks Manufacturing was the major employer in town during this time.
 By the 1970s, though, Brooks was undergoing a major reduction in workforce and eventually closed in the 1980s to be replaced by its current tenant, King Coil Mattress Co.

 The 1960s and 1970s saw the growth of what has become the borough's trademark, the pizza business.
 The origins of selling pizza are believed to be rooted within the Ghigiarelli family, when Mrs. Ghigiarelli used to serve her homemade pizza to coal miners who gathered to play cards.
-This led to what is known as "Old Forge Pizza."
+This led to what is known as "Old Forge Pizza" and over time began to use the moniker “Pizza Capital of the World”.
 This pizza is typically rectangular in shape with a balanced sauce, and topped with a blend of cheeses – usually mozzarella and white American or mozzarella and mild cheddar – on a crispy thick crust.
-Old Forge style pizza is served at many restaurants in Northeastern Pennsylvania and as far away as Michigan, Florida, and Colorado.
+Old Forge style pizza is served at many restaurants in Northeastern Pennsylvania.

 Government

 Old Forge consists of a burgess (mayor) and a seven-seat council government, established in 1899.
 The first election was held on May 13, 1899.
 In 1901, a petition was filed to divide the borough into wards, and in 1903 six election wards were established.
 In 1927, the Sixth Ward was divided into three districts.
-The term "burgess" was used until 1961, when office became known as "mayor".
-Here is a history of the Burgesses/Mayors in Old Forge:
+The term "burgess" was used until 1961, when the office became known as "mayor".
+Here is a history of the burgesses/mayors in Old Forge: